|The LENO system is made to support the authoring of lecture notes, organized

 you can navigate freely in the slide trail while maintaining the context of the trail.|

-The collection of html WWW pages, which constitute a set of lecture notes, are generated from a source file written in the programming language Scheme.
+The collection of HTML WWW pages, which constitute a set of lecture notes, are generated from an XML-in-LAML source file, written in the programming language Scheme.
 Scheme is a language in the Lisp family of languages.
-We use Scheme as a markup language.
-In a Scheme-based language it is easy to define your own markup elements by means of abstraction.
-The underlying system, called LAML (Lisp Abstracted Markup Language) is described in further detail in The LAML home page .
+The LENO surface syntax is generated from an XML Document Type Definition (DTD), and as such LENO is tightly connected to XML.
+The LENO Reference Manual describes the elements and attributes of the LENO XML language.
+The underlying system, called LAML (Lisp Abstracted Markup Language) is described in further detail in the LAML home page .